 - plan for teaching using a range of strategies, technologies and resources

-- demonstrate ability to identify and consider the ‘big ideas’ that integrate topics within Mathematics and across the curriculum, so that links are made between Mathematics and other disciplines.
+- identify and consider the ‘big ideas’ that integrate topics within Mathematics and across the curriculum, so that links are made between Mathematics and other disciplines.

 - The concept of making effective computational choices; Effective assessment strategies